Top 5 Reasons to Start a Terrace Garden:a Quick Start Guide to Create a Garden on a Terrace

 All of these are important points to consider when you plan your balcony garden.
 Perhaps the most important point is the orientation of your balcony.
 My balcony is south facing so it is subject to warm winds, and lots of sunshine.
 It is very important that your plants like the direction, or orientation, of your balcony as much as you do.

-Best Plants For a Small Garden
+Best Plants For A Balcony Garden

 Once you have found out in which direction your balcony faces, it is time to plan your planting.
+My terrace is south facing and I live in a warm climate.
+Cactus and succulents thrive on my terrace.

 Over the winter my balcony garden gets a bit of a rest, and I change the plants to more low maintenance plants such as Christmas Cactus which love the south facing orientation.